shubhamagarwal3010/TicTacToe/README.md

 ### TicTacToe Game with TDD
 ---

-A simple Tic-Tac-Toe Game written in java.
+An implementation of Minimax AI Algorithm on Tic-Tac-Toe in java.

 ### Features

 * Human vs Human
 * Human vs Computer
+* Set Game level to Beginner/Intermediate/Expert